- Intramural Contest Eligibility

 An individual’s signing up on a team’s IMLeagues roster and signing into an intramural game limits that individual’s participation to that particular team within the specific league throughout the sport season.
 An individual who plays for a second team within the same league during that sport season will be declared ineligible and cannot continue to play for the original team or any other team for the remainder of the season.
 The second team for which the individual played for will be assessed a forfeit and charged a forfeit fee for the contest in which the violation occurred.
 Forfeit fees are the responsibility of the Team Captain.

 If a team is found playing with an ineligible player at any point during the season, that team will be charged with a forfeit and will be subject to all accompanying penalties and fees.
 These consequences apply regardless of whether the violation is discovered during or after the contest.
 Intramural Activities reserves the right to retroactively change the result of the game in which an ineligible player participated in to a forfeit score, and assess a forfeit fee to the team captain for failing to determine the player’s eligibility prior to the contest.

 Participating Players Who Have Not Signed in to a Contest

 If during an intramural contest, an onsite Intramural staff member finds that a team is playing with more players than the number who signed in on the gamesheet, the game will be stopped immediately and declared a forfeit if those players cannot properly sign-in for the game (Section 1.3) the players who did not sign in are in violation of section 1.3 – Failure to Sign In.
 All forfeit fees and consequences will be applied to the team with the players who did not sign in.
 It is possible to have a double forfeit if both teams have players participating in the contest who did not sign in.
-Ultimately, the team captain is responsible for ensuring that all of players on their team sign in before participating in a contest.
+Ultimately, the team captain is responsible for ensuring that all of players on his/her team sign in before participating in a contest.

-Section 2 – Intramural Contest Administrative Information
+Section 2 – Intramural Contest Information

 2.1 Registration for Intramural Activities